Franciscoborges2002/steamTrashBot/README.md

 - Run "npm installs.bat" -> Will install all necessary things

-- Change the things in utils/config.js
+- Put bot info in utils/config.js

-- Then you can run startBOT.bat, and you tadah your trash bot for steam is ready
+- Then you can run startBOT.bat, and tadah your trash bot for steam is ready

+### Another tips:

+- You can change the messages that the bot sends in utils/messages.js and in commandResponse.js

+#### Future updates:

+- Make own version of how to get the ahred secret and the identity secret